Team classification in the Giro d'Italia

 The Team classification in the Giro d'Italia, also known as the Trofeo Fast Team, is a prize that is contested in the Giro d'Italia.
 It has been awarded since the race's inception.
 In more recent editions the classification is calculated by adding up the top three riders' times from each team for each stage, and then the team with the lowest total time is the leader of the classification.
 In case of a tie, the teams are separated by the sum of the places obtained by their three best riders at the finish.

-In 2012, the first team received a bonus of €500, the second a premium of 300 euros and last a premium of 100 euros.
-A total of 18,900 euros has been awarded for this award during the race (21 stages).
+There had been team classifications in 1912 and 1913, but the definitive introduction of the teams classification was in 1930.